pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select letter g
+1. select letter K
-2. select word a
+2. select word temp
-3. select 1ª symbol K
+3. select fourth letter K
-4. select 1ª word temp
+4. select fourth word graph
-5. select from letter K to K
+5. select from symbol g to symbol g
-6. select from letter g to first letter g
+6. select from symbol g to 42ª letter g
-7. select from last letter M to symbol M
+7. select from 42ª letter K to M
-8. select from 42ª letter M to last symbol M
+8. select from 1ª symbol g to fourth symbol M
 9. select from line 42 to line 42
-10. select from line number 42 to 1
+10. select from line number 1 to line 1
 11. select word [multi_word_token]
-12. select 1ª word [multi_word_token]
+12. select last word [multi_word_token]

 **Português**